redSlug/Twitter-Graph-Propagation/README.md

 =========================

 Makes predictions of trustworthiness of people in your network based on who their connections are.
-Downloads timelines and connections from people in your network and saves each users data into separate json file.
+Downloads timelines and connections, and saves each user's data to a separate json file.
 Assigns a score to each user based on vocabulary, re-tweets, and favorited tweets.
-Predicts score correctly based on 'friends_ids' with a 70 percent accuracy using my network.
+Predicts score based on 'friends_ids' with a 70 percent accuracy using my network.

 ### Setup: